 City Sewer Inspections

-City sewer inspections are similar to home sewer inspections in that the goal is to collect visual data in order to evaluate the conditions within a sewer system’s pipes.
+City sewer inspections are a key part of the work performed in water utility management.
+These inspections are similar to home sewer inspections in that the goal is to collect visual data in order to evaluate the conditions within a sewer system’s pipes.

 However, city sewer inspections are much bigger, more complex operations than home sewer inspections.